Introduction

 Optional: globally Unique identifier for a concept refining the ‘about' relationship between the image and the CV term.
 Example: the concept could stand for emotions shown by persons in the image.

-Globally unique identifier for controlled terms to describe the genre of the photo.
-The IPTC Genre vocabulary may be used http://cv.iptc.org/newscodes/genre or other genre vocabularies more focused on photography.
+A term to describe the nature of the image in terms of its intellectual or journalistic characteristics.
+The value should be a globally unique identifier of a term of a controlled vocabulary.
+The identifiers of the terms of the IPTC Genre vocabulary may be used http://cv.iptc.org/newscodes/genre or other genre vocabularies more focused on photography.

 Genre (generic)